Roasted Potato Marinara

 2. Place all ingredients into a large roasting pan.

-4. Bake or Roast for about 25 to 30 minutes, turning the potatoes once, to bake evenly.
+4. Roast for 25 to 30 minutes, turning the potatoes once, to bake evenly.

-5. Continue to bake or roast for an additional 20 to 30 minutes, or until the potatoes are golden brown and tender to the fork.
-NOTE: If you prefer crispy potatoes, then use the "roast" setting on your oven.
+5. Continue to roast for additional 20 to 30 minutes, or until the potatoes are golden brown and tender to the fork.
+NOTE: If you prefer crispy potatoes, leave them in the oven for a few minutes longer.

 6. Remove from oven and transfer to a serving platter.
 Serve warm.